samlhuillier/frontend-interview-iai/README.md

 # Meeting Minutes Segmentation Tool

 ## Project Overview
-You are tasked with building a NextJS component that helps civil servants break up a meeting transcript into segments of the meeting each corresponding to a specific item/section from the meeting.
-The aim is to make it easy for users to go through the transcript and decide which block of dialogue corresponds to the start of each item/section.
+You are tasked with building a NextJS component that helps civil servants break up a transcript of a meeting into segments each corresponding to a specific item/section from the meeting.
+The aim is to make it easy for users to go through the meetingtranscript and decide which block of dialogue corresponds to the start of each item/section.
 The output set of transcript segments will be used for a downstream minuting task (which you don't need to worry about).

 ### Core Requirements
 - Create a component that accepts: